 That being said, it’s generally best to only cook the amount of mushrooms you plan to eat in one sitting to avoid the need for reheating.
 If you want to add mushrooms to a dish that you plan to reheat, it’s best to add them fresh and avoid warming them separately.

-Tagliatelle ai funghi porcini FAQs
+Tagliatelle with porcini FAQs

 Tagliatelle and fettuccine are both types of Italian pasta, but they differ in width, thickness, texture, origin, and use in dishes.
 Tagliatelle is narrower, delicate, and traditionally used in meat-based sauces.
 Fettuccine is wider, firmer, and served with cream-based sauces.